 However, we can also become overwhelmed by nerves.
 This tends to happen when we are not used to feeling nervous and the only way to truly get over it is to practice.
 If you present at every opportunity, you will soon become used to the usual cycles of nerves, presentation, and relief.

 When presenting for audiences outside of academia, keep in mind that there are many styles of presentation.
-Part of presenting to different audiences is not only choosing the appropriate content, but also tailoring your presentation style to suit their needs/expectations.
+Part of presenting to different audiences is not only choosing the appropriate content but also tailoring your presentation style to suit their needs/expectations.
 Of course, the final ingredient to an effective presentation is how you deliver it.

 Choose the message that you want to get across, and that you can explain clearly to your audience.
 Make sure that you present the information using a visual style and content that will aid in your audience’s understanding.
-And finally make sure your enthusiasm for your chosen topic comes across in the way that you present.
+And finally, make sure your enthusiasm for your chosen topic comes across in the way that you present.

 In general, practicing presenting will help you to not only feel more confident when presenting for audiences outside of academia, and teach you to use any nerves to your advantage.
-Practicing presenting to different audiences will also benefit your academic presentations by giving you a greater overall awareness of how you present.
+Practising presenting to different audiences will also benefit your academic presentations by giving you a greater overall awareness of how you present.